Theory dependence of black hole interior reconstruction and the extended strong subadditivity: The setup

+For this theory the boundary condition $J_i$ corresponds to the boundary value of the boson $X_i$ at the AdS boundary.
+We also assume that the boundary conditions are drawn from a Gaussian distribution having standard deviation $1/\delta$

-The Hamiltonian for CFT$_2$ changes as $J$ does; consequnetly the time evolution for different $J$ produces entanglement growth between CFT$_2$ degrees of freedom and the journal.
-In \cite{Almheiri:2021jwq} this lead to an unbouded logarithmic growth of the journal entropy; \eqref{eq:journalEntropyEmpty}.
-The resolution was an island for the journal which implied that uncertainty in couplings prevented access to a region in the interior in the sense of entanglement wedge reconstruction.
-In the broader context, it suggested that not knowing the details of the UV theory may prevent us from doing bulk reconstruction in the black hole interior.
+It was shown in \cite{Almheiri:2021jwq} that for an eternal black hole the boundary time evolution produces entanglement growth between the black hole and the journal.
+This leads to an unbounded logarithmic growth of the journal entropy, producing a unitarity paradox.
+This information paradox was resolved by introducing an island for the journal which includes the interior of the black hole.